recodehive/Scrape-ML/Web_app/README.md

    ```bash
    python -u "Scrapper.py"
    ```
 3. **Run the similarity_model generating script** to find out similarity we have made a model which we will use in our webapp.
-Open and execute the Jupyter notebook:
+Open and execute the Jupyter notebook

      ***Note: you have to run this model.ipynb as this will download similarity.pkl which is the model we use in Streamlit Webapp***

    ```bash